icytornado/tp/docs/DeveloperGuide.md

 **Target user profile**:

 [Coming Soon]
+* Receptionists of Medical Clinics who help schedule appointments
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of patient records and accounts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**

 [Coming Soon]
+* Allows users to track and reschedule appointments for a clinic, reducing no-shows.
+* Allow users to verify the patient on arriving at the clinic for the appointment.
+* No cross clinic support for clinics within a health group.
+* No support for users who want to view their own appointments.

 ### User stories